 IWB holsters are probably the most popular concealment holster design for carrying a handgun along the beltline.
+When you opt for an IWB holster, you’re choosing a method that keeps your firearm tucked away, minimizing visibility.
 A wide variety of designs exist today to accommodate an equally wide variety of users and handguns.

+IWB holsters offer a snug fit against your body, reducing the chances of printing (when the outline of the gun is visible through clothing).
 IWB holsters are superior to OWB holsters when it comes to concealment.
 With IWB, the holster holds basically all but the handgun grip below the beltline, concealed by the trousers or shorts.
-Having loose-fitting trousers and shirts aids in the concealability.
+Having loose-fitting concealed carry clothing aids in concealability.

 An IWB holster is held in place by one or two spring metal clips that work best when locked over a thick, 1.5-inch trouser belt.
 Many modern designs are “tuckable,” so the shirt can be tucked over the top of the handgun grip and down into the waistband.
 The only part of the holster and gun visible are the spring clips that are locked over the belt.
 These can be a dead giveaway to the sharp-eyed observer (unless a cellphone or other object can be strategically placed to obscure at least one of the clips).
 While this style gives additional concealment to the handgun, it does slow access.
 The shirt has to be pulled clear — and kept clear — of the pants before the handgun can be drawn.

 An OWB holster conceals less of a handgun than an IWB holster because the entire handgun is positioned outside the pants.
-This is why it’s important to select an OWB holster that pulls the carry gun as close as possible to your outer clothing and to carry it on a strong belt that doesn’t sag.
+OWB holsters are often favored by those who prioritize a rapid and unrestricted draw, such as competitive shooters.
+This is why it’s important to select an OWB holster that pulls the carry gun as close as possible to your outer clothing and to carry it on a strong gun belt that doesn’t sag.